A Stradivarius or just Stradi = various?

 Let's take a look at the myth

-The most common misnomer of a musical type we encountered on the British Roadshow tours of Canada, was the inclination of the greater Canadian public to have at the top of their wish list, absolute belief in the fact that the label inside their Stradivarius violin means that the violin was made personally by the man on the right back in the 1700's -
+The most common misnomer of a musical note we encountered on the British Roadshow tours of Canada, was the inclination of the greater Canadian public to have at the top of their wish list, absolute belief in the fact that the label inside their Stradivarius violin means that the violin was made 'personally' by the great man on the right > back in the 1700's -

-With that sort of figure on your mind, the majority of people we see are convinced that their priceless Staradivarius instrument is one of the long lost Stradivarius instruments and unseen for centuries.
+With that sort of figure on your mind, the majority of people we met with a violin tucked under their arm, were convinced that their priceless Staradivarius instrument was one of the long lost Stradivarius violins and has been forgotten, left unseen for centuries.

-But what we actually see is one of these and this puppy is a different breed altogether!
+But what we actually do see is one of these in the green baize cloth case and this puppy is a different breed altogether!

 Stradivarius factory made Czechoslovakian copy:

-Tens of thousands of violins were made throughout the 19th century in factories and workshops throughout Europe, all bearing the label of Stradivari.
+Tens of thousands of violins were made throughout the 19th century in factories and workshops throughout Europe, all bearing a label that said Stradivari.
+These were not made as fakes, or designed to deceive, they were just a simple recognition of type.

-And it is to the McKinley Trade Act that we turn to thank its originators for their demands that each country of origin of any product to be exported to the USA or the trade act signer member states must carry the name and country of origin.
+And it is to the McKinley Trade Act that we turn to, to thank its creators for their demands.
+That the country of origin, of any product to be exported to the USA, must carry the name and country of origin.

 This gives us very clear and accurate dating information.